Molecular Parity Nonconservation in Nuclear Spin Couplings: Theory

-We now make estimates of the magnitude $J^{(1)}_{PNC}$ for the molecules $^{205}$Tl$^{19}$F and $^{1}$H$^{19}$F. TlF is a popular candidate for molecular PNC searches because the heavy $^{205}$Tl atom (Z=81) is expected to give rise to strong PNC effects.
-From Equation \ref{relestimate} we obtain:
+Let us estimate the magnitude $J^{(1)}_\mathrm{PNC}$ for the molecules $^{205}$Tl$^{19}$F and $^{1}$H$^{19}$F. TlF is a popular candidate for molecular tests of fundamental symmetries because the heavy $^{205}$Tl atom (Z=81) is expected to give rise to strong P- and T-violating effects \cite{HS80,CSH91,VGE82e,NEMS17,SBDJ18}.
+From Eq.\ \eqref{Eq:final_PNC} neglecting contribution of the fluorine and using internuclear distance $R=3.93$ a.u.\ and relativistic factor $F_\mathrm{rel,Tl}=7.6$ we obtain:

+According to \citet{FKS84a} the coupling constant for Tl is $g_\mathrm{Tl}\approx 0.5$.
 While this value is promising given the resolution of zero-field NMR, diatomic TlF does not exist in the liquid phase and zero-field NMR would be a significant experimental challenge.
-HF, however, is a liquid below 20\degree C and provides high-resolution NMR spectra \cite{Martin1974}.
-The estimated PNC coupling for $^{1}$H$^{19}$F is:
+A molecular-beam experiment featuring electric-field orientation could be a good option for TlF \cite{Gra2019TlF}.
+Indeed, hyperfine measurements with molecular beams have been used to determine the scalar and symmetric rank-2 components of the TlF \textit{J}-coupling \cite{Boeckh1964,Bryce2000}.

+Let us estimate the PNC coupling for $^{1}$H$^{19}$F. The relativistic factor \eqref{RelEnhancement} for fluorine is very close to unity, so we can use the non-relativistic expression \eqref{mixed-PNCb}, which gives:

+Liquid HF would be an option, as the neat liquid has a concentration of $\sim$50~M at its boiling point (19.5\degree C), both ${}^1$H and $^{19}$F are naturally abundant spin-1/2 isotopes, and the molecular dipole moment of 1.86~D is reasonably large (a large dipole moment is needed to achieve a high degree of molecular orientation).
+Unfortunately, due to hydrogen-bonding and autoionization effects, $J_{\mathrm{HF}}$ can only be observed when HF is diluted in aprotic solvents or when the neat liquid is cooled to very low temperatures \cite{Shamir1973,Martin1974,Mackor1968}.